linode/docs/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/index.md

   Running `terraform plan` will display any changes that will be applied to your existing infrastructure based on your configuration file(s).
 However, you will **not be notified** about the **addition and removal of disks** with `terraform plan`.
 For this reason, it is vital that the values you include in your `linode_instance` resource configuration block match the values generated from running the `terraform show` command.
     {{</ note >}}

 1. Once you have verified the configurations you provided in the `linode_instance` resource block, you are ready to begin managing your Linode instance with Terraform.
-Any changes or updates can be made by updating your `linode_instance_import.tf` file, then verifying the changes with the `terrform plan` command, and finally, running the changes with the `terraform apply` command.
+Any changes or updates can be made by updating your `linode_instance_import.tf` file, then verifying the changes with the `terrform plan` command, and then finally applying the changes with the `terraform apply` command.

     For more available configuration options, visit the [Linode Instance](https://www.terraform.io/docs/providers/linode/r/instance.html) Terraform documentation.